 In these days ahead, Piedmont Habitat for Humanity will continue to plan our operations in accordance with recommendations provided by the local government and the CDC.
 Our current status follows:

-OFFICE: Our administrative office located at 1512 S. Main Street in Farmville remains open.
+OFFICE: Our administrative office located at 1512 S. Main Street in Farmville is closed to the public.
+Please contact staff at 434-394-3001.

-VOLUNTEERS: Effective March 16, 2020, volunteering on build sites and at our ReStore will be suspended.
-We will reevaluate this in 2 weeks.
+VOLUNTEERS: Volunteering on build sites and at our ReStore is temporarily suspended.

-RESTORE: Beginning Tuesday March 24, the ReStore will be closed to the public until April 7th.
-Our three ReStore employees will continue to work in the ReStore.
+RESTORE: The ReStore is closed to the general public.
+You may shop at our online E-Store here- https://piedmonthabitat.org/restore/restore-e-store.html.
+You may also schedule a Personal Shopping Experience by calling 434-392-6627.
 You may still drop off donations behind our store.
 In addition, our driver will continue to pick up donated items that are located outside of homes, such as on porches and in garages.
-Our ReStore manager and head cashier will work inside the ReStore cleaning, sanitizing, rearranging, and adding options for online gift certificates and sales.
-We will miss seeing our customers every day, but we believe this is our part in helping to stop the spread of COVID-19.
 Please call the ReStore for more information, 434-392-6627.

-MONETARY DONATION: Currently we have three homes under construction, with four additional families preparing for construction.
+MONETARY DONATION: Currently we have two homes under construction, with three additional families preparing for construction.
 As our community works to meet the many needs arising during this current state, the need for safe, decent, affordable housing continues.

 Please show your support by considering a financial donation so construction of their brighter tomorrow can continue.
 You can donate quickly and securely on our website- https://piedmonthabitat.org/make-an-impact/donate.html